ewomant/corpus-explorer/wdk-ui-resources-solr/README.md

 </queryResponseWriter>
 ```

-The interface needs to be able to load the *wdk-ui-assocTool.jar* in the core's /lib directory, with dependencies either included as jars or included into wdk-ui-assocTool.jar - Alternativly they may be placed in Solr's general lib-directory.
+The interface needs to be able to load `wdk-ui-assocTool.jar` in the core's /lib directory, with dependencies either included as jars or included into `wdk-ui-assocTool.jar` - Alternativly, they may be placed in Solr's general lib-directory.

 The tool can be used from within velocity-templates calling functions of the `$assoc` object.